18F/ffd-info-exchange/README.md

 ```
 createuser -sdl postgres
 ```

+If you're running an operating system other than MacOS, follow installation instructions on the [PostgreSQL website](https://www.postgresql.org).

 `pyvenv` can manage the dependencies installed with `pip`.
 With that, you can prepare your development environment by running: